 Along the entryway and on the other side was the Squirrel Toffee Works.
 I can remember one day a group of us (and we would have looked like urchins) yelling at men who were standing on the fire escape, asking if they had any lollies for us.
 They were having a smoke.
 Next thing, a huge block of peppermint cream was thrown into the middle of the road and we all screamed with delight.
 We scrambled to get as much as we could.
-I cannot remember the name of the avenue across the road.
-My friend, Joyce Jenkins lived in the corner house with her family.
+My friend, Joyce Jenkins lived in the corner house across the road, with her family.
 Her dad came home from the war and didn’t live very long.
 He must have been badly injured.
 Joyce told me that when he died all the clocks that were in their house just stopped.

 Also on this avenue lived a lady who took in washing.
 The whole house (two up and two down) was filled with clothes lines and big roaring fires in the grates.
 I only went there once and was amazed at the amount of steam in the place.
 I didn’t go inside, just stood at the door.
 The lady was named Ms Heath and she had a daughter, Florrie who was the same age as my cousin, May.
 Years later, when Florrie married and became pregnant, May asked could she witness the birth.
 I believe Florrie agreed.